magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

-At the moment in our project we only have the `test/cljc` test directory, but as soon as the project gets more complicated we'll probably have to add more testing namespaces specifically dedicated CLJ or CLJS.
+At the moment in our project we only have the `test/cljc` test directory, but as soon as the project gets more complicated we'll probably have to add more testing namespaces specifically dedicated to CLJ or CLJS.

-Even if you can name your testing namespaces as you want and place them wherever you like, it's considered a good practices to keep the testing namespaces specific for CLJ separated from the ones specific for CLJS and, in turns, keep both of them separated from testing namespaces which are portable on CLJ and CLJS as well.
+Even if you may call your testing namespaces as you want and place them wherever you like, it's considered a good practices to keep any testing namespaces specific for CLJ separated from the ones specific for CLJS and, in turns, keep both of them separated from testing namespaces which are portable on CLJ and CLJS as well.